rudxkush/gpt2-spam-classifier/README.md

 ![Total number of parameters](https://github.com/user-attachments/assets/b19af62b-82c1-434e-9afe-a2cd107f0c04)

 Tokenization: Uses the tiktoken library for encoding text.
-Embedding Layers: Token and position embeddings are implemented.
+Embedding Layers: Token and position embeddings are implemented.<br>
-Transformer Blocks: Multiple transformer blocks for attention mechanisms.
+Transformer Blocks: Multiple transformer blocks for attention mechanisms.<br>
-Feed Forward Neural Networks: For processing the outputs of the attention layers.
+Feed Forward Neural Networks: For processing the outputs of the attention layers.<br>
-Output Layer: A neural network on top of the output layer classifies the input text as spam or not spam by analyzing the final output representations (logits) from the transformer blocks.
+Output Layer: A neural network on top of the output layer classifies the input text as spam or not spam by analyzing the final output representations (logits) from the transformer blocks.<br>

 ## Training the Model
 The model is trained using the following function: